PrashantMohta/ModdingDocs/Hooks/modhooks.md

     //Check for the key and sheet for MainMenu "Yes" text if (key == "NAV_YES" && sheetTitle == "MainMenu") {
-        //return the new text you want to display. if return "Yee";
+        //return the new text you want to display. return "Yee";
     }